Lapratomo24/travelgramers/README.md

 The homepage is where users will find a paginated list of blog posts.
 The posts are preceded by a navigation bar at the top of the screen and followed by a footer section down at the bottom, both of which are visible across all pages.

-- The navigation bar consists of a TravelGramers logo on the left and 4 navigation items on the right which include home, about, log in, and sign up.
+The navigation bar consists of a TravelGramers logo on the left and 4 navigation items on the right which include home, about, log in, and sign up.
 The latter 2 are replaced by create and log out whenever a user logs in with their account.
 Between the navigation bar and the posts, a hero image is displayed with an overlay of a big TravelGramers logo.
 Once logged in, users will see a welcome message which displays their username underneath the logo.

 <details><summary><b>Navbar and Hero Image</b></summary>

 ![Features](media/img/features/homepage1.png)
 </details><br />

-- Just below the hero image, a tagline that says "Share your unique travel experience" invites users to create a post on the blog.
+Just below the hero image, a tagline that says "Share your unique travel experience" invites users to create a post on the blog.
 Once logged in, users will see a call-to-action button underneath the tagline which redirects to the create page.
 The first set of 3 posts then follows.

 <details><summary><b>Tagline and 1st Set of Posts</b></summary>

 ![Features](media/img/features/homepage2.png)
 </details><br />

-- Below the second set of 3 posts is a next button which indicates that the page is paginated by 6 posts per page.
+Below the second set of 3 posts is a next button which indicates that the page is paginated by 6 posts per page.

-<details><summary><b>2nd Set of Post and Next Button</b></summary>
+<details><summary><b>2nd Set of Posts and Next Button</b></summary>

 ![Features](media/img/features/homepage3.png)
 </details><br />

-- The footer includes a copyright text and 2 social media icons which when clicked will redirect users to the blog author's Instagram and LinkedIn pages, respectively.
+The footer includes a copyright text and 2 social media icons which when clicked will redirect users to the blog author's Instagram and LinkedIn pages, respectively.

 <details><summary><b>Footer</b></summary>

 ![Features](media/img/features/homepage4.png)
 </details><br />

-### About
+### About Page

 The about page informs users of what TravelGramers is about.
 It describes the significance of traveling and invites users to tell their travel stories.
 A link to the create page can be found within the last sentence of the page.